Project Manager Commands

 These commands act on the project manager or on the current project, regardless of whether the project list has the keyboard focus.

-Add the frontmost currently open file to project Key Bindings: Wing IDE: Ctrl-Shift-I; Brief: Ctrl-Shift-I; VI/VIM: Ctrl-Shift-I; Eclipse: Ctrl-Shift-I; Emacs: Ctrl-Shift-I; Visual Studio: Ctrl-Shift-I; OS X: Command-Shift-I
+Add the frontmost currently open file to project Key Bindings: Wing IDE: Ctrl-Shift-I; Brief: Ctrl-Shift-I; Eclipse: Ctrl-Shift-I; Emacs: Ctrl-Shift-I; OS X: Command-Shift-I; VI/VIM: Ctrl-Shift-I; Visual Studio: Ctrl-Shift-I; XCode: Command-Shift-I

 add-directory-to-project (loc=None, recursive=True, filter='*', include_hidden=False, gui=True)